 If you want to get a month’s name from a date in a smart way then power query is your calling.
 It can allow you to convert a date into a month and extract a month number or a month name from a date as well.
 Power query is a complete package for you to work with dates.
 Here you have the below data and here you need months from dates.

 - First of all, convert your data into a table.

 - After that, select any of the cells from the table and go to data tab.

 - From data tab, click on “From Table”.

 - It will load your table in power query editor.

 From here, you have two different options one is to add a new column with the month name or month number or convert your dates into a month name or month number.
-Skip next two steps if you just want to convert your dates into month without adding a new column.
+Skip the next two steps if you just want to convert your dates into months without adding a new column.